ncatlab/nlab-content/pages/4/7/6/1/1674/content.md

 The _Hartogs number_ of a [[cardinal number]] $\kappa$ is the number of ways to [[well-order]] a set of cardinality at most $\kappa$.[^term]

 [^term]: The spelling _Hartogs' number_, or even _Hartog's number_, is also in use.
-The later based presumably on a misapprehension since the concept was originally proposed by a German mathematician named F. Hartogs in 1915.
+The later based presumably on a misapprehension since the concept was originally proposed by the German mathematician Friedrich Hartogs (1874-1943) in 1915.

 Assuming the [[axiom of choice]], it is the smallest [[ordinal number]] whose cardinality is greater than $\kappa$ and therefore the [[successor]] of $\kappa$ as a cardinal number.
 But even without the axiom of choice, it makes sense and is often an effective substitute for such a successor.

-+--{: .query}
-TH: The orthography here worries me!
-To the best of my knowledge it should be _Hartogs number_ or _Hartogs' number_ as the guy's name was _Hartogs_ .

-CZ: I changed the name of the entry from _Hartog's number_, which is certainly wrong.
-Probably it should be _Hartogs number_ now that I am really thinking about it. _Hartogs'_ and _Hartogs's_ are both acceptable variants of the possessive.

-TH: Ok, but if you prefer the second variant possessive -no problem, it was just I've never seen it before.
-In school we were taught the first variant, foreign language course though.

-The spelling _Hartog's_ seems to be wide-spread in the literature (e.g. Smullyan-Fitting) I'll mention it in the intro in order to feed external searches.

-I think the query box has served its purpose.
-Thanks!
-=--

 ## Definition